Lisa Reynolds

 Lisa Reynolds is an American physician and politician, currently serving as a member of the Oregon State Senate.
 A member of the Democratic Party, she represents the 17th district, which includes most of Downtown Portland and the communities of Cedar Mill and Bethany.
 She previously served as a member of the Oregon House of Representatives from 2021 to 2024.

 Early life and education

 Reynolds was born and raised in suburban Chicago.
 Her father Charlie Reynolds was a roofer and her mother Phyllis was an activist.
 Her mother instilled the importance of education and graduated from college at the age of 40.
 She has one sister and two brothers.
-One of her brothers, Pat, suffers from schizophrenia.
+One of her brothers, Pat, has schizophrenia.

 Reynolds earned an undergraduate degree from the University of Chicago and a medical degree from the UCLA School of Medicine.

 Career

 Reynolds was a pediatric resident at Ronald Reagan UCLA Medical Center from 1991–94 and was chief resident in pediatrics at Legacy Emanuel Children's Hospital from 1994-95.
 She is currently a pediatrician in Washington County.
 She is also the co-founder of a political organization, Indivisible Oregon.